 While one may assume the speed rating of a disc is equal to the strength the disc must be thrown that’s not 100% correct.
 The speed of the disc in flight is also affected by the wind.
 A disc going into a headwind is actually going faster than a disc thrown at the same power in a tailwind.

-We’ll get into the effects of wind on a discs flight later but for this post remember, a disc is going faster is a headwind and slower in a tailwind.
+We’ll get into the effects of wind on the flight of a disc later but for this post remember, a disc is going faster is a headwind and slower in a tailwind.
 When referencing a discs flight ratings it’s important to remember these ratings are for when the disc is thrown at ideal conditions.

 Discs with higher glide could reach further distances as it’s traveling through the air a little longer than discs with low glide.

-Disc golf glide has to do with the discs shape.
-They way the disc is shaped will determine how much air is allowed to pass under the disc and also how much air passes over the disc.
+Disc golf glide has to do with the shape of the disc.
+The way the disc is shaped will determine how much air is allowed to pass under the disc and also how much air passes over the disc.
 When air is allowed to travel under the disc it produces more lift.
-This is why a tail wind will lift your disc if thrown on a hyzer.
+This is why a tailwind will lift your disc if thrown on a hyzer.

 Glide is also affected by the way the disc is thrown.
 Thrown at an angle that allows the wind to be under the disc will allow more lift and therefore more glide.
 More air over the top of the disc will push the disc down and therefore provide less lift and less glide.
 This may also equal less distance as well.